-Medication Administration - Medication will be stored and provided to students during school hours at the directions of the student's physician.
+Medication will be stored and provided to students during school hours at the discretions of the student's physicians.
 The medication must be registered with the school nurse with the written permission of a parent/guardian and a physician's order.
-All medications, including prescription and over the counter, must be provided by the parent in the original container with the prescription or manufacturer's label.
+All medications, including prescription and over the counter, must be provided by the parent/guardian in the original container with the prescription or the manufacturer's label.
+Parent/guardian signature will be required at time of drop off to confirm the number of pills delivered.
 No student is allowed to carry medication at school without parent permission and the approval of the school nurse, who may require a physician's approval.